folio-org/stripes/doc/building-from-git-checkouts.md

 	$ npm install
 	$ npm run build

-Next, we wire the trivial module into place: so that `stripes-loader` (not `stripes-core`) can see it.
+Next, we wire the trivial module into place.
+Two places, actually:
+`stripes-loader` and `stripes-core` both need to be able to see it.
+First we'll do `stripes-core` since we're already here:

+	$ cd ../..
+	$ mkdir @folio-sample-modules
+	$ cd @folio-sample-modules
+	$ ln -s ../../examples/trivial

+Now `stripes-loader`.
 To avoid confusion about what links where, we'll use the natural home of the loader checkout rather than the link we made to it.

-	$ cd /../../../../stripes-loader/node_modules
+	$ cd ../../../stripes-loader/node_modules
 	$ mkdir @folio-sample-modules
 	$ cd @folio-sample-modules
 	$ ln -s ../../../stripes-core/examples/trivial